pastore/Algorithms.DataStructure/README.md

-Solution for 16 tasks for  Algorithms.DataStructure Course on stepic.org
+Solution for 16 tasks for [Algorithms.DataStructure Course](https://stepik.org/course/1547/syllabus) on Stepik.org